 I'm a great teacher simply because I enjoy teaching.
 To me, teaching is not a job; it's a passion of mine.
 My strong understanding of the subjects I am certified to teach is a result of hard work and determination.
 Not once during my entire schooling career did I take a class for the sake of enhancing my GPA---my main motive was always to learn.
 I think if students have this mentality they will be rewarded in the end.
-That's not to say that an A is not important, as grades on your transcripts do evaluate your potential.
-It is vital to find a balance between striving to learn and working for an A.
+That's not to say that an A is not important, as grades on your transcripts do evaluate your potential, but It is vital to find a balance between striving to learn and working for an A.

 What ultimately keeps me going throughout the week are the joys I experience when I have free time and keeping fit is also one of my passions.
 In my spare time, I enjoy playing soccer, lifting weights, swimming, biking and all sorts of other activities.
 I believe I can be a great role model for an aspiring student because I have managed to live a balanced lifestyle while still succeeding in my studies.